DanCCroft/LSC-Serial-Parser/deployment/dp_README.md

 ___TEMPLATE ONLY - must be customized before use___

-## How to Find Your Serial Port ID

-1. Open a command terminal window
-2. Type: ***ls /dev/serial/by-id/***

 ## Serial Port Permissions (Required)

 Users must have permission to access the serial device.

 On Raspberry Pi OS, this typically requires membership in the 'dialout' group.

-#### To add a user (case sensitive):

-1. Open a command terminal window
+## Basic Setup Steps

+_Note: All commands are case-sensitive.
+Differences in capitalization will change behavior or cause errors._

+1. Identify your serial device:
+   ***ls /dev/serial/by-id/***

+    This will list connected serial devices.
+Use the full path shown here when configuring the service file.

+2. Add your user to the dialout group (required for serial access):
-2. Type: ***sudo usermod -a -G dialout youruser***
+   ***sudo usermod -a -G dialout youruser***

-After running this command, log out and log back in (or reboot) for changes to take effect.
+   Log out and back in (or reboot) after running this command.

-Without this step, the system may fail to receive serial data even if the service is running.
+3. Copy the service file:
+   ***sudo cp capture_serial.service /etc/systemd/system/***

+4. Edit the service file to match your environment:
+   - User
+   - ExecStart path
+   - Serial device path

+    On Raspberry Pi OS, you may use:
+     - Mousepad (basic text editor
+     - Thonny (user-friendly code editor)
+    These can be opened from the application menu.

+5. Reload systemd:
+   ***sudo systemctl daemon-reload***

+6. Enable and start the service (_successive commands_):
+   ***sudo systemctl enable lsc-capture.service***
+   ***sudo systemctl start lsc-capture.service***